viktor4006094/PolarizingFilter/README.md

 	- **Settings**
 		- Polarizing Filter
 			- _Filter angle_ - The counterclockwise rotation angle of the linear polarizing filter in degrees, with `0` repressenting a horizontally angled filter.
-- **_MaterialRenderer_** Can be used to compare the effect of our approximate function with the correct IOR-based function (see the article for more details).
+- **_MaterialDemoRenderer_** Can be used to compare the effect of our approximate function with the correct IOR-based function (see the article for more details).
 All surfaces use the same material in this mode.
 	- **Settings**
 		- Polarizing Filter
 			- _Filter angle_ - Same as in _PolarizingFilterRenderer_.